-The iPhone vs Android debate rages on.
-While you can turn to a number of companies to buy one of the best phones, whatever you get is guaranteed to be running one of the two prominent mobile operating systems: iOS (if you pick an iPhone) or Android (if you opt for anything else).
+The iPhone vs. Android debate rages on, especially as Apple and Google prepare for another big annual release with iOS 15 and Android 12, respectively.
+While you can turn to a number of companies to buy one of the best phones, whatever you get is guaranteed to be running one of the two prominent mobile OSs: iOS (if you pick an iPhone) or Android (if you opt for anything else).

 Both platforms are quite mature at this stage, having existed for more than a decade.
 That means both have amassed comprehensive feature sets, and there's very little one can do that the other cannot.
 Still, however, each has its advantages, and there are reasons you might want to choose one over the other.